byt3bl33d3r/DOUBLETAP/README.md

 ## DOUBLETAP vs Other IP Rotation Approaches

-When it comes to rotating IPs, there are obviously a lot of ways of doing the same thing.
-This approach offers major benefits over the traditional methods there are obviously also some cons.
+When it comes to rotating IPs, there are a lot of ways of doing the same thing.
+This approach offers major benefits over the traditional methods but obviously there are also some cons.

 ### Pros

 - Much easier to setup and use (you literally just need an AWS account, that's it).

 - Cost-wise it's pretty much free unless you go above 1 million requests a month.
 See the [AWS API Gateway pricing page](https://aws.amazon.com/api-gateway/pricing/) for details.

 - You have a much greater "pool of IPs" compared to the other approaches.
 The "pool" is even bigger when using multiple AWS regions (which DOUBLETAP does).

 - Connection speeds are extremely fast as the "proxying" is just an HTTP request to an AWS endpoint.
 There is basically no network overhead compared to other approaches.

 - You're "proxying" through a highly reputable and trusted (trust is obviously subjective) entity as supposed to a random service on the internet that may or may not be maliciously modifying/intercepting your traffic.

 - The IPs that the end service sees are in the AWS network range which are generally trusted.

 ### Cons

-- You can only proxy HTTP, HTTP/2 and Websocket traffic
+- You can only proxy HTTP, HTTP/2 and Websocket traffic.
+Not arbitrary TCP.
+(Currently DOUBLETAP only supports HTTP due to some mitmproxy limitations).

+- Can be somewhat easily detected by looking for a specific header that cannot be removed (See the [Defense & Detection](#defense-&-detection) section for more details)

+- Does not work against other services hosted on AWS API Gateway.

 ## How Does it Work?